7/18/2024

 speaker

-Jacob Hesselvik
+Jacob Hesovik

 Analyst, SEB

 Good morning, everyone.
 A couple of questions from my side.
 The first one, the margin within investing decreased during the quarter.
-You did mention the challenging collection environments.
+You did mention the challenging collection environment.
 But when do you expect this to change?
 Is it already in H2 or first in 2025 when the policy rates have come down further?

 speaker